St Mary Immaculate Catholic Primary School

-St Mary Immaculate Catholic Primary is a Catholic school in Warwick, England for children aged 4–11.
+St Mary Immaculate Catholic Primary is a Catholic school in Warwick, England, for children aged 4–11.
 It has an on-site pre-school for children from age 2 years 9 months.
-The school was rated as "Good" by Ofsted in 2015 and 2019.
+The school was rated as "Good" by Ofsted in 2015, 2019 and 2024.

+Ofsted Inspection – December 2024

+The full inspection report can be viewed on the Ofsted website.

 Ofsted Inspection – March 2019

 During its March 2019 Ofsted inspection, the school maintained its "GOOD" rating in all areas.